ctron/rpm-builder/src/site/markdown/entry.md

 can be used to create intermediate directories when the package structure is built.

 **Note:** By default symbolic links in the file system will be ignored.
 Since not all platforms support symbolic links in the same way.
-It is recommended to create the manually using a `<linkTo>` style entry.
-This behavior can be changed by changed by adding `<symbolicLinks>true</symbolicLinks>` to the collector configuration.
+It is recommended to create them manually using a `<linkTo>` style entry.
+This behavior can be changed by adding `<symbolicLinks>true</symbolicLinks>` to the collector configuration.

 The target file names will be constructed out the entry name, as base prefix, and the relative